Subsea Energy Australia AGM

-The 2017 SEA Annual General Meeting was held on 8th September 2017 at the Curtin University facility on St Georges Terrace.
-Over 50 Subsea Australia members gathered to hear Chairman Marius Martens present his report on SEA's performance over the last year, charting the organisations' achievements and outlining future ambitions.
+The 2017 Subsea Energy Australia Annual General Meeting was held on 8th September 2017 at the Curtin University facility on St Georges Terrace.
+Over 50 Subsea Energy Australia members gathered to hear Chairman Marius Martens present his report on our performance over the last year, charting the organisations’ achievements and outlining future ambitions.

-Marius informed the attendees that SEA is now representing 72 members, an increase of over 25% from 56 in 2016.
-SEA successfully attracted companies that are seeking a body that champions the country’s subsea supply chain to clients both at home and abroad.
+Marius informed the attendees that Subsea Energy Australia is now representing 72 members, an increase of over 25% from 56 in 2016.
+Subsea Energy Australia successfully attracted companies that are seeking a body that champions the country’s subsea supply chain to clients both at home and abroad.

-Marius explained that: “our focus on increasing the visibility of the organisation and improving the value to our membership drew a large number of SEA’s members to the events, showcasing their latest product lines and expertise."
+Marius explained that: “our focus on increasing the visibility of the organisation and improving the value to our membership drew a large number of Subsea Energy Australia’s members to the events, showcasing their latest product lines and expertise.”
 Examples of these two factors in 2016/2017 were:

 - APPEA Conference